-During the question and answer period an individual raised the spectre of the Federal Government initiating a new provision called the “Trespass on Crown Lands Act”.
+During the question and answer period Warner from the Unistoten Land Defender Camp, raised the spectre of the Federal Government initiating a new provision called the “Trespass on Crown Lands Act”.
 The explanation was this would assist in avoiding having to apply to the court for injunction applications.

 In regards to this being applied to Indigenous National Territorial lands Mandell stated, “Nothing excites me more.”

 THE FUTURE AND WHERE TO GO FROM HERE

 As Freda from the Unistot’en Clan of the Wet’suwet’en peoples stated, “I’m tired of going to meetings and having nothing happen after that.”
 The Unistoten have already returned to the land and issue trespass warnings taking full title and authority over their territory.

 And the meeting became focused on the next steps.